-2022 RMB'000 2021 RMB'000

-Within 1 year Between 1 and 2 years 11,506 - 12,239 7,384
+2023 RMB'000 2022 RMB'000 Within 1 year 909 11,506

-11,506 19,623

 Taking into account the Group's financial position, the Directors do not consider that it is probable that the banks will exercise their discretions to demand immediate repayment.
 The Executive Directors believe that such loans will be repaid in accordance with the scheduled repayment dates as set out in the loan agreements.